Master's in Healthcare Informatics Degrees Online

-Online healthcare informatics degrees can be pursued at the associate, bachelor’s, master’s, or certificate level.
+Online healthcare informatics master's degrees can be pursued at many popular universities across the country.
 In these degree programs, students will be taught about healthcare informatics, information systems, healthcare business practices, and healthcare ethics.
-Prospective students will find high-quality options on our list of the most popular online schools offering healthcare information systems degrees.
+The online healthcare informatics degrees offered by the schools on this page include nursing informatics, MBAs in healthcare informatics, healthcare analytics, and health information systems.

 Those seeking online degrees in healthcare informatics should look for programs accredited by the Commission on the Accreditation of Healthcare Informatics and Information Management (CAHIIM) or the Commission on Accreditation of Healthcare Management Education (CAHME).